GuOrg/Gu.Roslyn.Asserts/README.md

 # RoslynAssert.Valid

-Use `RoslynAssert.Valid<NoErrorAnalyzer>(code)` to test that an analyzer does not report errors for valid code.
+Use `RoslynAssert.Valid<NopAnalyzer>(code)` to test that an analyzer does not report errors for valid code.
 The code is checked so that it does not have any compiler errors either.
 A typical test fixture looks like: